pousse-cafe/pousse-cafe.github.io/documentation.md

     void add(A aggregate);
     void update(A aggregate);
     void delete(K id);
+    boolean existsById(K id);

 where

 - `find` returns an Aggregate of null if none was found,
 - `get` returns an Aggregate or throws an exception if the Aggregate was not found,
 - `add` allows to add a new Aggregate,
-- `update` updates an existing aggregate and
+- `update` updates an existing aggregate,
-- `delete` removes an Aggregate from storage if it was present.
+- `delete` removes an Aggregate from storage if it was present,
+- `existsById` returns true if an Aggregate is present in storage for given identifier, false otherwise.

 The following example shows a Repository for the Product Aggregate.